Antilted/dms1_blog/posts/Week_11_session_1.md

 ![Templates](w10s2/tempaltes.png)

-I tried going for a light theme at first but again like Discord's light mode it hurts my eyes, especially when i do most of my work at night time so black is what i chose.
+I tried going for a light theme at first but again like Discord's light mode it hurts my eyes, especially when I do most of my work at night time so black is what I chose.

+Thats all for today
+Alan